 In 2018, the daily smoking prevalence for females was (8.8%) and males (8.3%) and was highest among 45-59 year olds (15.7%), followed by 30-44 year olds (10.6%), 15-29 year olds (4.5%), and those aged 60 years and over (4.3%).

-Further smoking statistics and prevalence data for 2016 is available from the South Australian Health and Medical Research Institute (SAHMRI) website.
+Further data on smoking for 2018 are available from the South Australian Health and Medical Research Institute (SAHMRI) website.

-The national report: Australian secondary schools students' use of tobacco in 2014 is available from the National Drug Strategy website.
+The national report Australian secondary schools students' use of tobacco, alcohol, and over-the-counter and illicit substances in 2017 is available from the National Drug Strategy website.